Lead generation is (or should be) the purpose of your blogging efforts.

 Offer free trials

-Free trials are another fantastic way to convert visitors into leads – and it is probably one of the oldest and most often used lead generation tactics available in digital marketing.
+Free trials are fantastic tactic that many digital branding companies recommend in order to convert visitors into leads – and it is probably one of the oldest and most often used lead generation tactics available in digital marketing.

 However, since a lot of other websites are using the same tactic, you might want to spice yours up somehow.